HTTPArchive/almanac.httparchive.org/src/content/en/2020/compression.md

 queries: 19_Compression
 featured_quote: Using HTTP compression makes a website load faster and therefore guarantees a better user experience.
 featured_stat_1: 23%
-featured_stat_label_1: Compressed requests which use brotli
+featured_stat_label_1: Compressed requests which use Brotli
 featured_stat_2: 77%
-featured_stat_label_2: Compressed requests which use gzip
+featured_stat_label_2: Compressed requests which use Gzip
 featured_stat_3: 74%
 featured_stat_label_3: Websites that pass the Lighthouse audit with maximum score on text compression
 unedited: true